VoronDesign/VoronUsers/printer_mods/Baltojikale/README.md

 system combines from few small and one bigger part.

-bar part should be scaled in slicer length wise to accomodate ones needs.
+bar part should be scaled in slicer length wise to accomodate one needs.